The Atonement in Evangelical Thought: Part I

 Aug 18

+Arthur Pink, The Satisfaction of Christ: Studies in the Atonement, Truth for Today Publications.
 Arthur Pink hardly needs an introduction to the bulk of present day Reformed evangelicals as many of us have grown up with Pink’s books and grown in grace whilst reading them.
-Pink’s massive tome An Exposition of Hebrews has opened our eyes to covenant blessings, his Elijah (now being translated into Dutch) has shown us how God is still …
+Pink’s massive tome An Exposition of Hebrews has opened […]

 The Atonement